-- Dry soil, dust and dirt Remove with a soft cloth. - Dried on dirt Wash with a soft cloth dampened with water. - Variations in surface gloss Wipe with a water dampened soft cloth and allow to air dry.
+- Dry soil, dust and dirt Remove with a soft cloth. - Dried on dirt Wash with a soft cloth dampened with water. - Variations in surface glass Wipe with a water dampened soft cloth and allow to air dry.

-- Stubborn dirt Wash with a soft cloth dampened with Ivory Flakes® and water.
-Rinse with clean water. - Stubborn spots and stains Spray with either Fantastik Cleaner® or Tannery Car Care Cleaner® and rub with a soft cloth.
+- Stubborn dirt Wash with a soft cloth dampened with Ivory Flakes® and water. - Stubborn spots and stains Spray with either Fantastik Cleaner® or Tannery Car Care Cleaner®, wiping with a soft cloth.
 Rinse with clean water. - Liquid spills Wipe immediately with a clean absorbent cloth.
 Rinse with clean water. - Food grease and oily stains Spray immediately using either Fantastik Cleaner® or Tannery Car Care Cleaner®, wiping with a soft cloth.
 Take care not to extend the area of contamination beyond its original boundary.
 Rinse with clean water.